 (There is no guarantee that Eurostar will still be running – the tunnel seems to me an easy target for terrorists – or that the Brandenberg Gate – or even Berlin – will still be there in 2023, but they probably will, for 2023 is not far away.
 Which leads me to wonder about the wisdom of setting a futuristic piece in so near a future.
 I hope I shall still be writing this blog in and after September 2023, and I can imagine avid readers coming upon this post in, say, September 2024 and failing to realise that this story was set in the future.
-Think “1984” etc. So let me just point out that I am writing this review in October 2014.)
+Think “1984” etc. So let me just point out that I am writing this review in January 2019)

-But back to the – (I almost wrote “the Future” there instead of “the grindstone”.
+But back to the – (I almost wrote “the Future” there instead of “the review”.
 It may have been a dream I had last night.
 I never remember my dreams but know I have been dreaming and often suspect that the contents or setting of a dream are lingering in my subconscious.
 Who knows what dreams may return to haunt our troubled musings?)

 But now, seriously, back to the review.